Mark Few: National team career

 Few was the head coach of the United States national team at the 2015 Pan American Games, where he led the US to a bronze medal.

 In 2019, Few was elected as the assistant coach of the national select team, a 13-player squad that helps the national team training.
 He helped the national team prepare for the 2019 FIBA Basketball World Cup.

 On December 20, 2021, Few was announced as an assistant coach for the 2022-24 USA National Team.
 As assistant coach, he helped lead the USA Men's National Team through 2024, including training camps, exhibitions, the 2023 FIBA World Cup and at the 2024 Paris Summer Olympics.

 Personal life

 Few and his wife Marcy were married by his father in 1994 and have three sons and one daughter.
 They have organized a charity golf tournament under the Coaches vs. Cancer umbrella, and since the tournament began in 2002, have raised over $1 million for the American Cancer Society.

 Few is an avid fly fisherman.

-In 2021, Few was given a three-game suspension from his coaching position at Gonzaga following an arrest for DUI.
+In 2021, Few served a three-game suspension from his coaching position at Gonzaga following an arrest for DUI.